 Repetition can either move the story along or bring to a screeching halt.
-Repeating the same sentence structure (as long sentences are not comprised of convoluted phrases) makes reading easier and picks up the pace.
+Repeating the same sentence structure (as long sentences are not convoluted phrases) makes reading easier and picks up the pace.
 However, sticking with the same sentence structure is the hall mark of an amateur writer.
 Repetition of types of phrases creates poetry, but doesn’t have to be confined to poems.
-If you want to add a striking cadence to prose, incorporate both repetitions and speed changes to break the monotony.
+If you want to add a striking cadence to prose, incorporate both repetition and speed changes to break the monotony.

 Finally, changing pace in writing can alter the level of perceived politeness.
 For example, use of passive verbs, regarded with disdain by many professional writers, also slows down the pace.
 However, passive voice has its place.
 It creates a style that is gentler and less accusatory than its counterpart.
 “The door is to be closed whenever you leave the room,” takes a lot more words than “Close the door when you leave.”
 But, it sounds nicer and less demanding.
 In the same manner “The door was left open, again,” is a bit kinder than “You left the door open, again.”